A SHORT HISTORY OF SCOTLAND

 20th Century Scotland

 Scotland suffered very high unemployment during the 1920s and 1930s.
-Traditional industries such as shipbuilding, mining, iron and steel were badly affected by depression.
+Traditional industries such as shipbuilding, mining, iron, and steel were badly affected by the depression.
 The Second World War brought a return to full employment and the 1950s and 1960s were years of prosperity.
-However recession returned in the early 1980s and early 1990s.
+However, recession returned in the early 1980s and early 1990s.

 Nevertheless new hi-tech and service industries grew up in Scotland in the late 20th century to replace the old manufacturing ones and in 1990 Glasgow was made the Cultural Capital of Europe.